sleede/fab-manager/doc/environment.md

 When payments are done on the platform, an invoice will be generated as a PDF file.
 The PDF file name will be of the form "(INVOICE_PREFIX) - (invoice ID) _ (invoice date) .pdf".
-<a name="FABLAB_WITHOUT_PLANS"></a>

-    FABLAB_WITHOUT_PLANS

-If set to 'true', the subscription plans will be fully disabled and invisible in the application.
-It is not recommended to disable plans if at least one subscription was took on the platform.
 <a name="FABLAB_WITHOUT_ONLINE_PAYMENT"></a>

     FABLAB_WITHOUT_ONLINE_PAYMENT